b-irungu/PHASE-3-BINARY-CLASSIFICATION-PROJECT/README.md

 **METHOD**

-The project used the CRIPSM-DM data science process to analyse and create a model best for the churn analysis. the projects used the following Binary classifiers
+The project used the CRISP-DM data science process to analyse and create a model best for the churn analysis.
+All the data science steps are described in the CRISP-DM Report:(**insert link**).
+The projects used the following Binary classifiers
 * KNN(K-Nearest Neighbours)
 * Logistic Regression
 * Decision Trees